 Studying with CTEGD

 CTEGD is not an academic unit and as such, graduate students cannot apply directly to the Center for training.
-If you are interested in pursuing your graduate research in a Center lab you have two ways to enter the system.
+If you are interested in pursuing your graduate research in a Center lab you can apply through the Integrated Life Sciences Program.

 Students studying in a CTEGD laboratory have the opportunity to receive unique fellowships that are administered by the Center.